top of page

 Christa Nater

-My expertise is in the field of applied psychology with an emphasis on social inequalities and gender biases.
+I am a postdoctoral researcher at the University of Bern in Switzerland.
+My expertise is in the field of applied psychology with an emphasis on organizational behavior, intergroup relations, and gender biases.

 About me